Persevering

 • Simply “showing up” every single day, even when you don’t feel like it and even when you do a bad job, is absurdly effective.

-• We tend to overestimate what we can do short-term, but underestimate the long-term consequences of what we do.
+• We tend to overestimate what we can do in the short term, but underestimate long-term consequences.

 • Isaac Asimov wrote 400 books by typing nonstop from 6 a.m. to noon every day for 40 years.

-• Adding 1/10 of a mile on a daily run means running 10 miles after 100 days.
+• Adding 1/10 of a mile to a daily run means running 10 additional miles after 100 days.

 • 1% improvement, compounded every day, becomes 3,778% in 365 days.

-• Take pride you showed up more than anything else.
+• Take pride in showing up more than anything else.

 • Motivation is great for establishing goals, but terrible for maintaining them compared to self-discipline.